What is the Envirothon?

 There is no cost to the students, parents, or schools to participate, outside of providing the necessary transportation to the event site.

-For more information about the program contact Michele Lindsay at Columbia County Soil & Water Conservation District at (518) 267-3311
+For more information about the program contact Laura Sager at Columbia County Soil & Water Conservation District at (518) 267-3311

 Any high school within the ten county region is welcome to register.
 Please submit the Registration form to Michele Lindsay either by email or mail.
 Modeling and Medical forms can be brought with you on the day of the event.